 In each Police force area there is an elected Police and Crime Commissioner.
 The Commissioner is responsible for setting the strategic objectives of the Police force and deciding how funding for local policing and crime reduction is allocated.
-The first 2 elections took place in 2012 and 2016 when Sue Mountstevens ran as an Independent candidate and was elected Commissioner for Avon and Somerset.
+The first 2 elections took place in 2012 and 2016 when Sue Mountstevens (Independent) was elected Commissioner for Avon and Somerset.

 On 6th May 2021, Mark Shelford was elected as Avon and Somerset’s new Police and Crime Commissioner and his role is to be the voice of the public and to hold the Chief Constable to account.

 You can find more information about the Commissioner at www.avonandsomerset-pcc.gov.uk and www.avonandsomerset-pcc.gov.uk/News-and-Events/Events-Calendar.aspx